Installing EV Charging in Your Apartment Building: How to Get Strata Approval

 Charging Technology Options for Apartments

 Not all chargers are created equal.
-Here's what works in strata settings:
+This is what works in strata settings:

 | Charging Level | Power Output | Typical Charge Time (0–80%) | Installation Cost (Per Point) | Best For |